-Eco-conscious consumerism is on the rise, and organic sheets are just one way you can keep your home comfy and chemical-free.
+Eco-conscious consumerism is on the rise, and organic sheets are just one way you can keep your home comfy and sustainable.
 While they can be pricier than standard sheet sets, certain options, like Target’s Threshold line, provide quality linens at a budget-friendly price.
 Threshold’s organic sheet set comes with a fitted sheet, top sheet, and two standard pillowcases, so you can transform your entire bed.
 Keep reading for our review of the set’s material, aesthetic, and quality.

 Material: 100 percent organic cotton and clean dye

 Threshold’s sheets aren’t just made of organic cotton, they’re also OEKO-TEX STANDARD 100 certified.
 Essentially, that means a third party—OEKO-TEX—has tested the sheets (the material and dye) to verify that they’re free of harmful chemicals and substances.
 This means you can sleep easy with the knowledge that your sheets are free from azo dyes, formaldehyde, nickel, and other regulated substances.

 Environmental and health concerns aside, these sheets are simply but geniously constructed.
 Each fitted sheet makes bed-making easy because in addition to traditional elastic edges, each corner features a second (and super thick) elastic band that allows it to hug your mattress snugly.
 The band also helps keep the sheet in place; we were able to go a few nights without having to tug down the corners.